Chris1320/SetupGuides-ZSH/README.md

 - Install [oh-my-zsh](https://ohmyz.sh/), a zsh framework.
 - Install [powerlevel10k](https://github.com/romkatv/powerlevel10k),
   a custom theme for zsh.

-- Install/Enable the following plugins:
+This customization guide will also help you install/enable the following plugins:

 | Plugin                                                                                              | Description                                                            |
 | --------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------- |